mtth/azkaban/README.rst

 * Define jobs from a single python file
 * Build projects and upload to Azkaban from the command line

-Integration is meant to be as transparent as possible: no additional folders and files and no imposed project structure.
+Integration is meant to be as transparent as possible:

+* No additional folders and files
+* No imposed project structure

 Installation